Mohun Bagan AC

 Mohun Bagan Athletic Club is an Indian professional multi-sports club based in Kolkata, West Bengal.
-Founded in 1889, it is one of the oldest multi-sports clubs in Asia.
-The club has various sports departments like football, cricket, hockey, tennis, athletics and eSports.
+Founded on 15 August 1889, it is one of the oldest multi-sports clubs in Asia.
+The club mainly has six sports departments: football, cricket, field hockey, tennis, athletics and eSports.
+Mohun Bagan is widely regarded as one of the most influential clubs in Indian sports history.